 How will the wealthy optimal you react to other people’s success?
 Would they be jealous of successful people or would they be inspired by other people’s success and seek to learn from them?

 Start doing what your wealthy version will do.
-Rather than faking it till you make it by trying to live above your means and showing off in front of your friends.
+Rather than faking a persona until you make it by trying to live above your means and showing off in front of your friends.

 If you commit to taking the small actions that you believe your optimal character would do, your motive will stem from authentic personal care.
 Not from a need to fake an image to make others validate you.

 Of course, daily life involves many, many, almost endless choices and actions.
 The idea is to MINDFULLY REFLECT on each one and see whether they support the ideal you that you want to reconnect with.

 This is NOT the same as trying to fix your bad habits and the things about yourself which you can’t stand, like how overweight, broke, insecure, or lonely you are.